Our Grantmaking Practices

 Invited applicants must complete an online application.
 Note that some applications, such as research, require information not shown in the standard application.
 View a sample of our standard application.

 Letters of inquiry are reviewed by the program officer for the related funding area.
-If you are invited to submit a proposal, it will be reviewed by the program officer, the chief financial officer, and the Foundation’s president and executive director.
+If you are invited to submit a proposal, it will be reviewed by the program officer, the chief financial officer, and the Foundation’s CEO.
 In some cases, proposals may be reviewed by external subject matter experts or advisors.
-Final approvals for grants are at the discretion of the Foundation’s president and executive director.
+Final approvals for grants are at the discretion of the Foundation’s CEO.

 About the information we collect in grant applications